thehyve/vcf2maf/README.md

 cd vcf2maf
 docker build -t vcf2maf .
 ```
-When buiding from a local Git repository, substitute the `thehyve/vcf2maf` image name by `vcf2maf` in the subsequent commands, as well as in `vep_cache_preparation.sh`.
+When buiding from a local Git repository, substitute the `thehyve/vcf2maf` image name by `vcf2maf` in the subsequent commands, as well as in `docker_vep_cache.sh`.

 ## Create local VEP cache directory
 First create a directory for the VEP cache folder.